TerosTechnology/colibri/README.md

 ```
 - Commands
 ```
-'-f, --file [path]', Path of the YML file for documenter '-e, --edam [path]', Path of the EDAM yml file for documenter '-o, --out [type]', Documentation format: md, html '--dep, --dep', Include dependency graph in the documentation ['none', 'all', 'only_commented'] '--fsm, --fsm', Include finite state machines in the documentation ['none', 'all', 'only_commented'] '-s, --signals , Include signals/regs/wires in the documentation ['none', 'all', 'only_commented'] '-c, --constants , Include constants/types in the documentation ['none', 'all', 'only_commented'] '-p, --process , Include process/always in the documentation ['none', 'all', 'only_commented'] '--sym-verilog, --symbol_verilog , Special character to parse comments into documentation '--sym-vhdl, --symbol_vhdl , Special character to parse comments into documentation '--pypath, --python_path , Explicit python path '--outpath, --outpath , Explicit outputh documentation path
+-f, --file [path]', Path of the YML file for documenter -e, --edam [path]', Path of the EDAM yml file for documenter -o, --out [type]', Documentation format: md, html --dep, --dep', Include dependency graph in the documentation ['none', 'all', 'only_commented'] --fsm, --fsm', Include finite state machines in the documentation ['none', 'all', 'only_commented'] -s, --signals , Include signals/regs/wires in the documentation ['none', 'all', 'only_commented'] -c, --constants , Include constants/types in the documentation ['none', 'all', 'only_commented'] -p, --process , Include process/always in the documentation ['none', 'all', 'only_commented'] --sym-verilog, --symbol_verilog , Special character to parse comments into documentation --sym-vhdl, --symbol_vhdl , Special character to parse comments into documentation --pypath, --python_path , Explicit python path --outpath, --outpath , Explicit outputh documentation path --self, --self_contained , Documentation generated in a single file for html output
 ```

 ### Documenter examples: